atomisthq/docs/docs/developer/sdm-concepts.md

 ## Code Examples

-Let's look at some examples of listeners.
+Let's look at some examples.

 ### Issue Creation